ahmadly/healthcheck/README.md

     ]
 }
 ```

+## options

 - `HEALTH_CHECK_TOKEN` is optional, if you want to use token for health check, set it to a string.
   set `Authorization` header to `Bearer <HEALTH_CHECK_TOKEN>` in request header.
 - `HEALTH_CHECK_VIEW` is optional, if you want to use your own view, set it to a string. inherit
   from `healthcheck.views.HealthCheckView`

 - `HEALTH_CHECK_FAIL_STATUS_CODE` is optional, if you want to use your own status code for fail, set it to an integer.
 - `HEALTH_CHECK_SUCCESS_STATUS_CODE` is optional, if you want to use your own status code for success, set it to an
   integer.
 - `HEALTH_CHECK_FORBIDDEN_STATUS_CODE` is optional, if you want to use your own status code for forbidden, set it to an
   integer.

-- `HEALTH_CHECK` is optional, if you want to use your own checks, set it to a list of strings. each string is a path to a
+- `HEALTH_CHECK` is optional, if you want to use your own checks, set it to a list of strings. each string is a path to
-function. the function should return a tuple of two items. the first item is a boolean, the second item is a string.
+  a function. the function should return a tuple of two items. the first item is a boolean, the second item is a string.
+  the boolean is the status of the check, the string is the message of the check.

 ```python
 def check_database_connection() -> tuple[bool, str]: